In the bustle of life, it’s all too common to brush off the present moment. Let me explain.

 For more resources and support on habits and intentional living, I’d love for you to join the Break the Twitch Member Community.
 As a member, you’ll get exclusive access to audio courses, private live streams Q&A sessions and a member-only community forum.
-There are limited spots at the lowest price for life.

 Subscribe to Break the Twitch on YouTube

 Here are a few ways you can take this and make it real.

 It’s easy to feel like small changes don’t do much, but over the long term, the small steps are the most important.
 Small steps are how pyramids were built, how orchestras were written, and how businesses were built up sustainably over time.
 It doesn’t have to be a lot; in fact, make it as small as possible to decrease the resistance and increase the likelihood of a sustainable habit.

 2 / Instead of setting a goal, choose a way to live